cheredia19/all-sog-medals/README.md

 The American sprinter Marion Jones came to those Olympics intending to win five gold medals, which she ultimately failed to achieve.
 Still, she had an outstanding performance, winning three gold medals and two bronze, accolades enough to make her the great figure of athletics at these Games.

-In the following years, she was involved in constant suspicions and investigations about a new doping product called Tetrahydrogestrinone, a substance that increases physical performance.
+In the following years, she was involved in constant suspicions and investigations about a new doping product called *Tetrahydrogestrinone*, a substance that increases physical performance.

 In 2007, Jones was found guilty of consuming steroids while in Sydney, so [the IOC stripped her of the medals won back then](https://www.theguardian.com/world/2007/dec/12/usa.athletics) and wiped her name from the record books.